John Petty, 2nd Marquess of Lansdowne: Last years

-Returning to Britain, Wycombe succeeded his father as 2nd Marquess of Lansdowne on 7 May 1805.
+Returning to Britain, Wycombe succeeded his father as Marquess of Lansdowne on 7 May 1805.
 Immediately he married his latest mistress, Maria Arabella Gifford (née Maddock), the daughter of Rev. Hinton Maddox and widow of Duke Gifford of Castle Jordan, County Meath; they had no children.
 Wycombe spent his final years at Southampton, where he offered the government, now facing the growing empire of Napoleon, his support.

-From 1797 until his death Wycombe maintained a regular correspondence with Frances Stewart, Marchioness of Londonderry.
+From 1797 until his death, Wycombe maintained a regular correspondence with Frances Stewart, Marchioness of Londonderry.
 She was the daughter of Charles Pratt, 1st Earl Camden, who had served in his father's ministry; the sister of the Viceroy in Dublin, 1st Marquess of Camden, John Pratt; and by her own account (writing to her friend, the United Irishwoman Jane Greg) a "republican countess".
-Wycombe's letters to Lady Frances reveal that he continued to entertain criticism of government policy in Ireland, including the Act of Union (which her step son, Lord Castlereagh, helped push though the Irish Parliament in 1800); of the Anglican church establishment with its tithes levied atop rack rents; of "British tyranny in navigation"; and of religion ("a bad substitute for common sense").
+Wycombe's letters to Lady Frances reveal that he continued to entertain criticism of government policy in Ireland, including the Acts of Union 1800 (which her step son, Lord Castlereagh, helped push though the Irish Parliament); of the Anglican church establishment with its tithes levied atop rack rents; of the Navigation Acts; and of religion ("a bad substitute for common sense").

 On his death in 1809, he was succeeded as Marquess of Lansdowne by his half-brother Henry Petty-Fitzmaurice, who in the ministry of "All the Talents" under Lord Grenville had three years previously been made Chancellor of the Exchequer at the age of twenty-five.